 Keywords, sometimes referred to as search terms, search queries, and key phrases, are the foundation of Search Engine Optimisation.
 Take away this element and search engines become redundant.

-Keyword research is the process of selecting keywords based on market research (e.g. using a keyword research tool, analysing existing keyword data via a web analytics software) to optimise a website’s search engine rankings for.
+Keyword research is the process of selecting keywords based on market research (e.g. using a keyword research tool such as Google Keyword Planner, analysing existing keyword data via a web analytics software) to optimise a website’s search engine rankings for.